 Stephen J. Leonard, Founder & CEO, Credit Risk Connection

 Stephen J. Leonard is the Founder and Chief Executive Officer of Credit Risk Connection, a risk management consultancy and value-added reseller of analytics, consulting, CRM, scorecards, software and training.
 Stephen has over 25 years’ of specialist credit risk management experience in the emerging markets of Europe, Middle East, Africa and South Asia.
-He has managed assignments with over 150 clients in 30+ countries, covering the entire credit life cycle and the complete range of organisations and products in the consumer credit, SME and credit bureau industries.
-Stephen holds an AS, BA and MBA and can be contacted at SLeonard@CreditRiskConnection.com
+He has managed assignments with over 150 clients in 30+ countries, covering the entire credit life cycle.
+Stephen can be contacted at SLeonard@CreditRiskConnection.com